mirza-sync/nitflix/README.md

   - The docs explains how to set it up, but it's too generic.
 I don't really understand how to fit it in the context of my project.
 Luckily they provide an example in StackBlitz and I managed to get things working.
   - I created hey-api axios client globally, but the base URL still points to `localhost:3000` instead of `https://api.themoviedb.org`.
 Hence need to pass the client to every place that invoke the api call.
 Need to create a custom hook for my react-query to automatically include the axios client.
 Also planning to standardize error handling inside the hook too.
   - Btw, since hey-api's axios client still in beta, the error response was `unknown` instead of `AxiosError` type.
 Still need to do `if (error instanceof AxiosError)` for error handling.
 What a bummer.
   - The response from `trendingAll` endpoint was `TrendingAllResponse`, which contains `results: Array<object_fields>`.
 The object doesn't abstracted to type `Movie`.
 I want to select one random movie from the response and put it in a state.
 So what's type of my state should be?
 I asked ChatGPT and it suggested to abstract it to type `Movie` myself.
 But I don't want to do that.
 Then it suggested me this: `TrendingAllResponse["results"][number]`.
-But I got TS error that says "results may be undefined".
+But I got TS error that says `'results' may be undefined`.
 Then it suggest me this:

   - ```
     // Using type assertion